sporto/elm-tutorial/en/04-starting/03-webpack.md

 # Webpack

 __Elm reactor__ is great for prototyping simple applications, but for a bigger app it falls short.
-At the moment __reactor__ won't let us send talk with external JavaScript and won't let us import external CSS.
-To fix this we will be compiling our Elm code ourselves using __Webpack__.
+At it is now  __reactor__ doesn't support talking with external JavaScript or importing external CSS.
+To overcome these issues we will use __Webpack__ to compile our Elm code instead of Elm reactor.

 Webpack is a code bundler.
 It looks at your dependency tree and only bundles the code that is imported.
 Webpack can also import CSS and other assets inside a bundle.
 Read more about Webpack [here](https://webpack.github.io/).

-There are many alternatives that you can use to achive the same a Webpack, for example:
+There are many alternatives that you can use to achieve the same a Webpack, for example:

 - [Browserify](http://browserify.org/)
 - [Gulp](http://gulpjs.com/)